A Passage to India--Prelude to Civil War and Division

-In 1984, I went with a group to see A Passage to India, starring Alec Guinness, James Fox, and Peggy Ashcroft—based on the novel by the British novelist E. M. Forster, who published it in 1924.
-Guinness and Ashcroft were already long past their prime when they did A Passage to India.
-Guinness first appeared in the 1946 movie, Great Expectations, based on the novel by Charles Dickens.
-Ashcroft had starred in Alfred Hitchcock's The 39 Steps from 1935.
-Even James Fox appears too old to play Cyril Fielding.
-What they lack in youth, at any rate, they more than make up for it, with a relaxed professionalism.
+In 1984, I went with a group to see A Passage to India, starring Alec Guinness, James Fox, and Peggy Ashcroft—based on the book by British novelist E. M. Forster, who published it in 1924.
+Guinness and Ashcroft were already long past their prime.
+Guinness had first appeared in the 1946 movie, Great Expectations, based on the novel by Charles Dickens.
+Ashcroft first appeared in Alfred Hitchcock's The 39 Steps from 1935.
+Even James Fox appears too old to play Cyril Fielding; but what they lack in youth, they more than make up with relaxed professionalism.

-Except for our group, the movie theatre was almost empty, which says a lot about the loss of recognition-value for Forster's work, at that time.
+Except for our group, the movie theatre was almost empty, which says a lot about the loss of recognition-value for Forster's work.
 I had majored in literature in college and may have heard his name mentioned in passing, as an influence for later writers, or for his contributions to the development of the novel-genre.
 That was all.
 I had not read a single book of his and would not have recognized their titles.

-All I can say is that this filming of Passage to India and the subsequent filming of A Room with a View and Howard's End gave Forster's reputation a needed boost, and led to the publication of several new editions of his works.
-Sometimes movies have that effect, in the case of Bernard Malamud, for instance, with the filming of his The Natural, starring Robert Redford, and Saul Bellow, with the filming of his Seize the Day, that starred the late Robin Williams.
-I only wish more movies would promote a book or an author.
-You can watch a movie and later identify a literary character from the actor who plays his role.
+So this filming of Passage to India and the subsequent filming of A Room with a View and Howard's End gave Forster's reputation a needed boost, and led to the publication of new editions of his works.
+Sometimes movies have that effect.
+In the case of Bernard Malamud, for example, the filming of his The Natural, starring Robert Redford, started a new recognition of his works—the same with Saul Bellow and the filming of his novel Seize the Day, starring the late Robin Williams.
+I only wish Hollywood produced more movies that promote important books.

-The screen-play for the movie, on the other hand, was written by Santha Rama Rau.
-She makes it too one-dimensionally pro-Indian.
-Interestingly, Rama Rau preferred to live in the United States, rather than her native India, suggesting a conflict in her own sense of loyalty.
+The screen-play for the movie version of Passage was written by the Indian Santha Rama Rau.
+She makes the story one-dimensionally pro-Indian.
+Interestingly, Rama Rau preferred living in the United States, rather than her native India, suggesting that she over-compensated for the conflict caused by her divided loyalties.

-At any rate, her screen-play works well enough, so that if you ask most people to say something about A Passage to India, they will say it concerns racism and the Indian independence movement.
-This one-liner works pretty well, in a pinch, You could also contend it concerns an Indian-Muslim who goes on trial for raping an Englishwoman, more or less the same plot-line as To Kill a Mockingbird, published nearly forty years later.
+At any rate, her screen-play works well enough, so that if you ask most people to say something about the Passage to India movie, they will say it concerns White racism and the Indian independence movement.
+They will also say that it concerns an Indian-Muslim man who goes on trial for raping an Englishwoman, more or less the same plot-line as To Kill a Mockingbird, published nearly forty years later.
 That makes it simple enough for busy people to grasp.

-My own take is that Passage explores the durability of human relationships, between men and women, between children and parents, between government employees and private citizens, and finally, of course, between people of different races and religions.
+My own take is that Passage explores the durability of human relationships, across cultural gulfs. between Indians and Britons, between government officials and private citizens, and finally, of course, between people of different races and religions.
+Rama Rau neglects the racial tension amongst the Indians, themselves, which plays a prominent part in the novel.

-Much of the racial tension in Passage concerns the Indians, themselves.
-The location of the novel, Chandrapore, has both large Muslim and Hindu populations, and Forster takes pains to demonstrate the animosity between them; so the story does not concern just the enmity between whites and Indians, or Indians and their colonial overseers; it spans the range of human issues—a much broader, complex subject than Rama Rau cared to know.
+Forster created a fictional city for Passage, "Chandrapore", where both Muslims and Hindus live.
+The many relationships demonstrate the animosity between them; so that the story does not concern just the enmity between whites and Indians, or Indians and their colonial overseers—but spans a larger range of human issues, a more complex subject than Rama Rau cared to know.

 Since Passage concerns the burgeoning independence movement, Forster's setting is of major concern.
 The idea of independence may inspire revolutionaries to take up the sword and lead the fight, but it also means that any problem faced by British India will also haunt an independent India.
 Let us say, Forster presents India in transition, which gives it a special distinction.